 Offshore banking is powerful, and thus it can be abused.
 You must make sure to file the correct forms with your relevant government agencies.
 This is why a professional approach is always helpful.

 Special Notes for Americans who own an offshore bank account.
 American taxpayers with a foreign financial account must report all accounts every year using an “FBAR” form that your accountant can help you with.
-This form is required f the total amount across all foreign accounts exceeds $10,000 USD equivalent in any year.
-Other forms such as 5471 if you own shares in an offshore company and if the total amount is more than $50,000 then form 8938 also may apply.
-The main but you should check with an accountant for your unique situation.
+This form is required if the total amount across all foreign accounts exceeds US$10,000 equivalent in any year.
+Other forms, such as 5471, should be used if you own shares in an offshore company, and if the total amount is more than US$50,000 then form 8938 also may apply.
+These are the main ones, but you should check with an accountant for your unique situation.
 This is not tax advice, and should not be used to avoid taxes in any way.

 Why open an offshore bank account

 - Currency risk

 - Different investing opportunities

 There are many reasons why an offshore bank account could be beneficial, not the least of which is to decrease your sovereign risk.
 The country where you live now could look dramatically different or fall apart, the government could institute exchange controls, meaning money cannot flow freely.
 Ask any Argentinian about the currency in their country and you’ll hear all about so-called capital controls.